Marcestus/FlawedPollApp-CyberSec2020/README.md

 ## How to download and use the app

 1. Clone the repository
-  - Notice that there are two versions of the app in the repository: mysite and mysite_original
+  - **Notice that there are two versions of the app in the repository: mysite and mysite_original**
-  - Use the mysite version, since the mysite_original has not been implemented with flaws and is just a back-up of the functioning app!
+  - **Use the mysite version**, since the mysite_original has not been implemented with flaws and is just a back-up of the functioning app!
 2. Go to the app’s root directory (mysite)
 3. Give terminal a command ”python manage.py runserver”
 4. Go to localhost:8000/polls with your browser